Bitter Melon, Balsam Pear or Bitter Gourd

 How to Identify Bitter Gourd.

-Flower: Bitter Gourd has yellow flowers that have five petals, that are about 2 cm across.
+Flower: Bitter Gourd has yellow flowers with five petals, that are about 2 cm across.
 These flowers open early in the morning before daylight with the flower buds being fully open and functional at dawn (anthesis).

 Height: Vine.